 Edward Jones tax forms

-There are two primary methods you can receive your 1099s and other important tax documents:
+There are two primary methods in which you can receive your 1099s and other important tax documents:

 - You will automatically receive all your tax documents via e-delivery.

-- Additionally, clients who signed up for paper delivery prior to these changes or chose on the Document Options page within Online Access to get duplicate paper copies in the mail, will receive tax documents via e-delivery and in the mail.
+- Additionally, clients who signed up for paper delivery prior to August 2020, or chose to get duplicate paper copies in the mail on the Document Options page, will receive tax documents via e-delivery and in the mail.